wbradmoore/python-concurrency-practice/HEXSEED.md

 ## Client Workflow (How to get a link from hexseeds)

-1. Get core page with `quadseeds` list (contains 6-seed groups, kept as "quadseeds" for compatibility)
+1. Get core page with `multiseeds` list (contains 6-seed groups, kept as "multiseeds" for compatibility)
 2. Pick any 6-seed group [seed1, seed2, seed3, seed4, seed5, seed6]
 3. Process all 6 seeds in parallel:
 4. Thread 1: hash seed1 1,250,000 times, take first char